Portugal–Romania relations

 The diplomatic relations between the Portuguese Republic and Romania date back to 1917, having been interrupted following World War II, before being re-established in June 1974, following the Carnation Revolution in Portugal.
 Since then, the relations between the two countries have been stable and friendly.
-Both nations are members of the Council of Europe, European Union, NATO and the United Nations.
+Portugal has an embassy in Bucharest (also is accredited in Moldova), while Romania has an embassy in Lisbon.
+Both nations are members of the Council of Europe, EU, NATO and the United Nations.

 History

 Portugal and Romania, although countries located at the two extremes of Europe, had at one point been part of the Roman Empire and have had numerous approaches and connections throughout history.
 The two counties find a common heritage in the Roman Empire, and the language of the two countries is the most visible element of their shared heritage, as both the Portuguese and Romanian Languages are Romance Languages, having evolved from Latin throughout the centuries.

 In 1880, Portugal recognized the independence of Romania after the Romanian War of Independence from the Ottoman Empire.
 Diplomatic relations between the two countries were established on August 31, 1917.
 That same year, Romania established a resident embassy in Lisbon.
 In December 1919, Portugal opened the Portuguese Legation to the Balkans, based in Bucharest, and with jurisdiction over Serbia and Greece, as well as Romania.

 The deposed king of Romania, Carol II, would live in Estoril, in Portugal during his exile, where he would eventually pass away.

 During World War II, diplomatic relations were not interrupted between both nations, however, soon after the war, Portugal broke diplomatic relations with Romania after that nation became a communist country.
 On May 31, 1974, diplomatic relations were resumed, and they have remained stable ever since.
 Romania was the first Eastern European country to restore relations with Portugal after the Carnation Revolution.

 Throughout the first decades of the 21st century, a storing increase of Romanian immigration in Portugal was registered, with the Romanian community in Portugal amounting to 40 000 people in 2011, a significant increase since 2000, when only 370 Romanian citizens lived in Portugal.
 Since 2011 the number of Romanians in Portugal has had a slight decrease, and in 2021, approximately 30 000 Romanian citizens were registered as residing in Portugal, with the Romanian community being the 4th largest community of foreign residents in the country.

 Since the end of the Romanian Revolution in 1989, bilateral relations between both nations have increased.
 Portugal supported Romania's entry into the European Union, for which Romania was admitted to in 2007.
 In 2017, both nations celebrated 100 years since the establishment of diplomatic relations.